How Can You Avoid Plagiarism in 2025

 How can you avoid plagiarism in 2025?
 Here are Some Common Strategies

-Now we are going to discuss some ways to avoid plagiarism in this blog:
+Now we are going to discuss some ways of paraphrasing techniques to avoid plagiarism in this blog:

 What are some commonly used Paraphrasing techniques?